numtide/treefmt/docs/formatter_spec.md

 twice on a file, the file should not change on the second invocation.

 The formatter MUST NOT do file traversal when a list of files is passed to it.
-This is the responsibility of `prjfmt`.
+This is the responsibility of `treefmt`.

 ## Design notes